RussellSnyder/NPM2BPM/README.md

 ## TODOs

-*Decide on which technologies we will use exactly *Meet and hack together Milestone 1.
+* Decide on which technologies we will use exactly
+* Meet and hack together Milestone 1
-*Repeat for all the other milestones
+* Repeat for all the other milestones